rvashurin/CIAI-Wrangler/README.md

 ## Notes
 - Requires working `sbatch`, `squeue`, and `sacct` commands in your environment.
 - Only Slurm job scripts (`.sh` files, typically) should be listed in the input list.
+- **Important:** The job list file should contain absolute paths to scripts.
+This avoids issues with changing working directories or running the tool from different locations.
 - If a job fails to submit, this will also be logged.
 # CIAI-Wrangler